irobertson/annotation-constraints/README.md

 1. Annotate your new annotation with `@ProvidesConstraintsFor(ExistingAnnotation.class)`.
 1. To register your new annotation with **annotation-constraints**, create a text file named `com.overstock.constraint.provider.constraint-providers` under `META-INF` with the fully-qualified binary class name of your new annotation in it.
+Without this file, the constraints will only be validated in the compilation unit in which they're defined.
 1. Make sure the **annotation-constraints** jar and your new annotation class are on the classpath during compilation.

 See the JavaDoc for [com.overstock.constraint.provider.ProvidesConstraintsFor](https://github.com/overstock/annotation-constraints/blob/master/src/main/java/com/overstock/constraint/provider/ProvidesConstraintsFor.java) for more details.